swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 Note that there are minor syntactic incompatibilities and ambiguities involved in this approach.
 Each is addressed in the relevant sections below

-Regex literal interior syntax will be part of Swift's source-compatibility story as well as its binary-compatibility story.
+Regex syntax will be part of Swift's source-compatibility story as well as its binary-compatibility story.
 Thus, we present a detailed and comprehensive design.

 ## Detailed Design

-We propose the following syntax for use inside Swift regex literals.
+We propose the following syntax for regex.

 <details><summary>Grammar Notation</summary>